 We are appreciative that the House budget includes a proposed increase to the Autism and Jon Peterson Special Needs Scholarships - from \$32,445 to \$34,000.
 However, to truly meet the growing demand for specialized education and to address rising operational costs, we respectfully urge the Senate to go further.
-We ask for your support of an amendment that would increase the scholarship amounts to \$36,000 in Fiscal Year 2026 and \$37,000 in Fiscal Year 2027.
+We ask for your support of an amendment that would increase the scholarship amounts to \$36,000 in Fiscal Year 2026 and \$37,000 in Fiscal Year 2027, with annual cost-of-living adjustments.